 Definitely not one of my best woodworking projects but it’s kept my fish tank supported for over 6 years now.

 Most of the photos are horrible quality and I did an awful job of documenting each step along the way.
 But, at least the project still turned out ok.

 Just adding a short video to watch when I can’t be on the water.
 It might not be the most pristine shoreline but it’s better than sitting behind a desk.
 It’s the area that was affected by a strong tornado which passed through in 2011 (caused major damage in nearby Sanford).
 Many of the trees ended up in the water.
 I’m sure that makes the local fishermen very happy.

 Yay!!
 I got my new kayak and I am so excited.
-I’ve had a kayak for a couple of years now (check out my “Hobbies” page).
+I’ve had a kayak for a couple of years now (check out my “Hobbies” page to gain many great information and tips about boating).
 Anyway, the old one is considered a touring boat.
 That means it’s long and narrow and used for longer trips- usually cuts through the water a little easier.
 On the other hand, it’s hard to carry and not as stable as some of the wider boats.
 After a suggestion from my Dad (he made it over and over), I decided to sell the old one and buy a new one.